converged-computing/flex-ice-cream/README.md

 From the above, the following definitions might be useful.

  - **[Flux Framework](https://flux-framework.org)**: a modular framework for putting together a workload manager.
 It is traditionally for HPC, but components have been used in other places (e.g., here, Kubernetes, etc).
 It is analogous to Kubernetes in that it is modular and used for running batch workloads.
  - **[fluxion](fluxion)**: refers to [flux-framework/flux-sched](https://github.com/flux-framework/flux-sched) and is the scheduler component or module of Flux Framework.
-There are bindings in several langauges, and specifically the Go bindings (server at [flux-framework/flux-k8s](https://github.com/flux-framework/flux-k8s)) assemble into the project "fluence."
+There are bindings in several languages, and specifically the Go bindings (server at [flux-framework/flux-k8s](https://github.com/flux-framework/flux-k8s)) assemble into the project "fluence."
  - **flex** is an out of tree tool, plugin, or similar that uses fluxion to flexibly schedule or match some kind of graph-based resources.
 This project is an example of a flex!

 ## Usage